MR-ant1/API-Backend-rrss/README.md

 - Registration:
 ![alt text](img/RegisterControllerPicture.png)
 First of all, we require to the new user his personal info through the body.
-Then, some text validations execute with conditionals to detect a wrong characters input, a password's lenght bigger athan allowed or an incorrect email composition, followed by the encryption of the typed password.
+Then, some text validations execute with conditionals to detect a wrong characters input, a password's lenght bigger than allowed or an incorrect email composition, followed by the encryption of the typed password.
 We'll go to our client and to make this endpoint work, we are going to type the next route with the POST method (if we imported the endpoint collection, all should be prepared by default): https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/auth/register.
 (POST METHOD) After this we go to body section and introduce in the "x" place, the next parameters to add to our user: